 Adapted Aquatics and Diversabilities

-In 2013 I began photographing children and teens with disabilities in the Homestead Pool Adapted Recreation & Inclusion swimming classes.
+In 2013 I began photographing children and teens with disabilities, particularly those on the autism spectrum, in the Homestead Pool Adapted Recreation & Inclusion swimming classes.

 As outreach coordinator with the FRANK Gallery, we have created Diversabilities, a collaborative partnership with community organizations to provide art exhibitions, performances, workshops, and seminars during April Autism Awareness month.